signaturit/nodejs-sdk/README.md

 sign_params = {
   'subject': 'Receipt number 250',
-  'body': 'Please, can you sign this document?'
-  'data': {'crm_id': 2445}
+  'body': 'Please, can you sign this document?', 'data': {'crm_id': 2445}
 }